 The most difficult marketing hurdles travel agents face are the misapprehensions of their clients.
-Every opportunity you have for repeat business, testimonials and referrals depend on your clients’ satisfaction with your services.
+Every opportunity you have for repeat business, testimonials and referrals depends on your clients’ satisfaction with your services.
 Misunderstandings will act as an impediment to client satisfaction.
 Many consumers do not know exactly what a travel agent does.
 Especially if the client is under the impression that the travel agent is primarily a retail travel outlet, misunderstandings will occur.
 It’s a good idea in every instance to demystify travel for your clients and to bring their expectations into alignment with the efforts you undertake on their behalf.

 Ask your client about their past use of travel agents.
 What worked well for them and what went poorly?
 Listen carefully to your client’s recounting of past relationships.
 It is likely you will hear key words like “price” that will tell you a great deal about where matters went astray.
 Dig deep to uncover and correct any misconceptions your clients might have, some of which might have been reinforced by other travel agents!